HeapStats/heapstats-builder/README.md

     * `systemd-container`
 * You need to run `raspbian-setup.sh` as root because it would mount filesystem in Raspbian image.
 * If you want to build specified version, you can pass the version (2.0 or 2.1) to `raspbian-setup.sh`.
+* If you want to build withspecified gz archive, you need to point the location of archive to `$LOCAL_GZ_ARCHIVE`.
 * If you already mounted `rpi_sysroot`, you can skip the process with `--skip-mount`.

 ## Ubuntu